 “I look forward to every Tuesday session with so much excitement.
 It made me realize that we have a lot of devoted Christians on campus who, when given the chance, grow spiritually and also help others,” said Rudo Dozva, sophomore.
 “It’s amazing when students step up and help each other grown in Christ.”

-Each week, the service - led by students - offers singing, some dancing, and speakers from the community including University Chaplain Rev. Mike Rose, faculty or staff members, and even Jackson himself.
+Each week, the service - led by students - offers singing, some dancing, and speakers from the community, including faculty or staff members, and even Jackson himself.